 - not able to connect to the satellites due to obstacles (narrow street, dense forest etc.).

 Device will use the best that is available and so will Loquiz.

-Number of satellites tells you how many satellites are visible and used.
+- Number of satellites show how many satellites are visible and used.

-Accuracy – this is the estimated accuracy in meters.
+- Accuracy shows the estimated GPS accuracy in meters.

-So in the screenshot things are not really very favourable.
+So on the screenshot below those settings are not really very favourable.

 What can you do to improve the location accuracy?

-Move outdoors (GPS does not work indoors), move to open area (GPS works poorly on narrow streets).
-Use bigger radiuses in your game, locate points in open areas will help in general.
+Move outdoors (GPS does not work indoors), move to open area (GPS works poorly on narrow streets and near large objects).
+Use bigger radiuses in your game, locating points in open areas will help in general.